Storm of the Century: Plot

 The town's children fall under a spell and go to sleep, dreaming that they are flying through the clouds with Linoge.
 That evening Mike finds Linoge inside the town hall holding a resident hostage.
 Amused by Mike's sympathy for the townspeople, Linoge says that they are all sinners and criminals who merely pretend to be decent.
 He tells Mike to arrange a town meeting at 9:00 that night and escapes again.
 When the meeting gathers, Linoge tells the residents that he has lived thousands of years and, having grown old and sick, he wants a child whom he can raise to be a sorcerer like him.
 He cannot take a child by force, but the dream that the residents had will come true if they refuse.
 He leaves them to debate for half an hour.
 Mike urges the people to stand up to Linoge and is horrified when all of them, even his wife Molly, decide to give in.
 Linoge returns and presides over a lottery in which Ralphie is chosen.
 Taking his wizard form once more, Linoge contemptuously thanks the residents and advises them never to speak about what has happened.
 He then walks out of the town hall with Ralphie in his arms and flies into the night sky.
-Mike rushes outside, ignoring all the terrified people (including his distraught wife), and falls to his knees in the snow; begging for Ralphie back.
+Mike rushes outside and falls to his knees in the snow, begging for Ralphie back.

-In an epilogue, Mike now lives on the other side of the country.
-He resigned as sheriff, divorced Molly, severed ties with the people including those he once viewed as friends, and left Little Tall for good.
+Embittered by the town's decisions which sacrificed his child along with their morals and principles, Mike resigns as constable, divorces Molly, and leaves Little Tall; turning his back on the town and everyone in it as they had with him.
 He returns to college and becomes a United States Marshal in San Francisco.
-The heartbroken and thoroughly depressed Molly later marries Hatch, the new town constable who was Mike's deputy.
+Molly remarries to Hatch, the new town constable who was Mike's deputy.
 Several residents of Little Tall commit suicide over the years after struggling with remorse.
 One day Linoge and Ralphie walk past Mike in Chinatown, Ralphie having become corrupted and evil.
-Mike considers telling Molly what he saw, but accepts that some truths are best kept as secrets.
+Mike considers telling Molly what he saw, but accepts that some truths are best kept secret.